CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-limited.md

  - Whenever you exhaust your play deck, you may exchange (before reshuffling) up to 5 cards between your sideboard and discard pile.
  - During your organization phase, you may tap your Wizard to bring up to 5 resource and/or character cards from your sideboard into your discard pile.<br>Alternatively, if your play deck has at least 5 cards, you may tap your Wizard to bring one resource card directly from your sideboard into your play deck (reshuffle).
  - During your opponent's movement/hazard phase, you may tap one of your Nazgul permanent-events in play to bring up to 5 hazard cards from your sideboard into your discard pile.
 The normal result of tapping a Nazgul does not apply and the Nazgul is discarded.
-Tapping a Nazgul in this fashion _does_ count against the hazard limit.<br>Alternatively, if your play deck has at least 5 cards, you may tap a Nazgul permanent-event to bring one hazard card directly from your sideboard into your play deck (reshuffle).
+Tapping a Nazgul in this fashion _does_ count against the hazard limit.<br>Alternatively, if your play deck has at least 5 cards, you may tap a Nazgul permanent-event to bring one hazard card directly from your sideboard into your play deck (reshuffle). <span id="page34" class="page-number">34</span>

 ## 3 • GETTING READY TO PLAY